OfficeDev/teams-toolkit/templates/scenarios/ts/link-unfurling/README.md

 ## Debug
 - From Visual Studio Code: Click `Run and Debug` panel.
-- Select a target Microsoft application where the link unfurling runs: `Debug in Teams`, `Debug in Outlook` and click the `Run and Debug` green arrow button.
+- Select a target Microsoft application where the link unfurling app runs: `Debug in Teams`, `Debug in Outlook` and click the `Run and Debug` green arrow button.
 - From TeamsFx CLI:
   - Install [ngrok](https://ngrok.com/download) and start your local tunnel service by running the command `ngrok http 3978`.
   - In the `env/.env.local` file, fill in the values for `BOT_DOMAIN` and `BOT_ENDPOINT` with your ngrok URL.